Paull-dark/Paull-dark/README.md

 - 👋 Hi, I’m @Paull-dark
-- 👀 I’m interested in Depp Learning
+- 👀 I’m interested in Depp Learning, Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MongoDB and AWS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---